 However, there are a number of conditions that the UK resident must consider to self-assess whether or not a tax charge must be applied.
 UK persons will need to ask themselves:

-- Was the transaction not at an ‘arm’s length price’ (ie not normal market price that would apply between unconnected parties)?
+- Was the transaction not at an ‘arm’s length price’ (ie not a normal market price that would apply between unconnected parties)?

 - Is there a tax mismatch?